Peripheral Hardware

 The module programmed the Raspberry Pi to execute a PowerShell script, constructing and activating a concealed communication channel through the wireless interface.
 This allowed it to bypass the air-gapped environment and exfiltrate highly sensitive data, facilitating a security breach.

-Sepio’s Endpoint and Network Cybersecurity
+Sepio’s Endpoint and Network Security

-With all devices and anomalies detected, enterprises benefit from a greater overall cybersecurity posture.
-Gaining full visibility of all hardware devices, from Raspberry Pi on peripheral hardware devices to endpoint peripherals and connected devices (IT/OT/IoT), Sepio uses unique physical layer hardware fingerprinting technology and data augmentation from endpoints and networks. - Full Control Through Predefined Policies
+• Complete Visibility of All Hardware Assets: With all connected devices detected, enterprises benefit from a greater overall cybersecurity posture.
+Gaining full visibility of all hardware devices, from Raspberry Pi on peripheral hardware devices to endpoint peripherals and connected devices (IT/OT/IoT), Sepio uses unique physical layer hardware fingerprinting technology and data augmentation from endpoints and networks.

-Sepio offers threat mitigation upon discovery of rogue or threatening devices, including the identification of Raspberry Pi on peripheral hardware devices.
+• Rogue Device Mitigation (RDM): Sepio offers threat mitigation upon discovery of rogue or threatening devices, including the identification of Raspberry Pi on peripheral hardware devices.
 Integrations with existing security platforms such as NACs and SOARs enhance remediation and risk mitigation efforts.

 Read the Manipulated Peripheral Device (pdf)